-2. Get bids from several contractors.
-Three bids is considered the minimum number, but a half dozen will give you a clearer picture of how these companies stack up against each other.
+Plan to gather at least three estimates from various contractors before you make a decision.
+More quotes (say five or six) will give you a clearer picture of how these companies stack up against each other.
 Not only will you get more perspective on appropriate costs, but also you'll get an idea of the caliber of work that each contractor will provide.
-For example, one contractor may offer a bargain rate and marginal work; another's high bid could indicate quality.
+For example, one contractor might offer a bargain rate and marginal work; another's high bid could indicate quality.

 Even if a friend or relative has recommended a contractor they have used before, you should establish some minimum credentials.
 Get the full company name and address, and make sure that the firm has a current state license and adequate insurance coverage.
 (Typically, this means at least a million dollars in liability and worker's compensation coverage.)
 Obtain license and policy numbers, then verify that they are current.
 Determine whether any formal complaints or legal actions have occurred in the past or are pending.

 4. Investigate a contractor's work history and work habits.